To use...

 that can be accomplished with a right click of the button.
 I was glad to see

-that NS4 finally brought the view source option to the mouse.
+that NS4 finally brought the “view source” option to the mouse.
 I

-live by that one even though NSs view source should be
+live by that one even though NS’s “view source” should be

-called view what we think you should see see above!
+called “view what we think you should see” — see above!

 - The search bar is another cool feature.
-Do an Alta Vista (or whatever) search in NS and you get a list of results.
-You select a result
+Do an Alta Vista (or whatever)

-look and if it is not what you want you go back.
+if it is not what you want you go back.
 Back and forth, back and forth.
-If you dig too deep on the pages you then end up

-doing who knows how many backs to get to your search!
-In IE it keeps the results in the left search
+“backs” to get to your search!
+In IE it keeps the results in the

-bar so you can fly down them and see the stuff in the main screen on the right.
+screen on the right.
 No back and forth, no lost searches!
-This is the same thing for the History files too.
-You can have all the
+This is the same

-places you have visited on one side and see them on the other.
+visited on one side and see them on the other.

-I feel the ActiveX control is far superior to the Java applet.
+- I feel the ActiveX control is far superior to the Java applet.
 The key here

 is how ActiveX works compared to a Java applet.
 Once you accept an ActiveX